auth0/docs/samlsso-auth0-to-auth0.md

----
 # SAML SSO with Auth0 as ServiceProvider and as an Identity Provider

 This tutorial will create a simple example application that uses Auth0 to do SAML Single Sign On (SSO), using one Auth0 account (account 1) as a SAML Service Provider(SP), authenticating users against a second Auth0 account (account 2) serving as SAML Identity Provider(IDP).
 This gives you a way to test your Auth0 SAML account (account 1) configuration, using Auth0 as an IDP so you don't have to learn and set up another IDP.

 There are **9 sections** to this sample and a troubleshooting section at the end.

-1. Establish two Auth0 accounts
+1. Establish two Auth0 accounts.
-2. Set up the Auth0 Identity Provider (IDP) (account 2)
+2. Set up the Auth0 Identity Provider (IDP) (account 2).
-3. Set up the Auth0 Service Provider (SP) (account 1)
+3. Set up the Auth0 Service Provider (SP) (account 1).
-4. Add your Service Provider metadata to the Identity Provider
+4. Add your Service Provider metadata to the Identity Provider.
-5. Test Identity Provider
+5. Test Identity Provider.
-6. Test the connection from Service Provider to Identity Provider
+6. Test the connection from Service Provider to Identity Provider.
-7. Register a simple HTML application with which to test the end-to-end connection
+7. Register a simple HTML application with which to test the end-to-end connection.
 8. Create the HTML page for a test application.
 9. Test your creation.

-# 1. Establish two Auth0 accounts
+##1.
+Establish two Auth0 accounts

 If you do not already have two Auth0 accounts, you will need to create them.

-**In the Auth0 dashboard:**
+###In the Auth0 dashboard:

-In the upper right corner, click on the name of your account and in the popup menu which appears, select "New Account".
+In the upper right corner, click on the name of your account and in the popup menu which appears, select **"New Account"**.

 In the window which appears, enter a name for your second account in the **"Your Auth0 domain"** field and press the **"SAVE"** button.